New analytical model of rotating black hole with dark matter halo: constraints from EHT observations and accretion disk: Conclusion

 To strengthen our pure theoretical analysis, we got constraints for BH parameters $\rho_s$ and $r_s$ from EHT observational data for spacetime parameters of supermassive black holes SgrA$*$ and M87$*$ in Sec.~\ref{sec.EHT}.
 Our provided analysis for the angular diameter $\Theta_d$ demonstrates that the characteristic density $\rho_s$ and the characteristic scale factor $r_s$ of the rotating BH in the Dehnen-type dark matter halo should be relatively high to fit the EHT observed data of the SMBHs images (look to~Fig.\ref{Fig.constrain}).

-One may conclude from the performed study that the influence of a Dehnen-type dark matter halo in the environment of supermassive black holes SgrA$*$ and M87$*$ can not be excluded.
-More precise data from the EHT collaboration is required in order to estimate possible presence of dark matter in the centers of the Milky Way and Messier 87 galaxies.
+One may conclude from the performed study that the influence of a Dehnen-type dark matter halo in the environment of supermassive black holes Sgr A$*$ and M87$*$ can not be excluded.
+To be more precise, we perform MCMC analysis to constrain DM parameters $\rho_s$, $r_s$ and BH mass $M$, BH spin $a$ and it is presented that obtained best-fit values for the DM parameters $\rho_s$ and $r_s$ are well agreement with values showed in prior studies.